-- physical conduct ranging from unwelcome touching to serious assault; - unwelcome sexual advances: - the offer of rewards for going along with sexual advances, eg promotion, access to training; - threats for rejecting sexual advances, eg suggestions that refusing advances will adversely affect the employee's employment, evaluation, pay, assigned work, or any other condition of employment or career development; - demeaning comments about a person's appearance; - unwelcome jokes or comments of a sexual or racial nature or about an individual's age; - questions about a person's sex life; - unwanted nicknames related to a persons age, race or disability; - the use of obscene gestures; - the open display of pictures or objects with sexual or racial overtones, even if not directed at any particular person, eg magazines, calendars or pin-ups; - spreading malicious rumours or insulting someone; - picking on someone or setting him or her up to fail; - making threats or comments about someone's job security without any good reason: - ridiculing someone; - isolation or non-cooperation at work; and - excluding someone from social activities isolating someone because he or she has made a complaint or giving him or her worse work.
+- Physical conduct ranging from unwelcome touching to serious assault. - Unwelcome sexual advances. - The offer of rewards for going along with sexual advances, e.g. promotion, access to training. - Threats for rejecting sexual advances, e.g. suggestions that refusing advances will adversely affect the employee's employment, evaluation, pay, assigned work, or any other condition of employment or career development. - Demeaning comments about a person's appearance. - Unwelcome jokes or comments of a sexual or racial nature or about an individual's age. - Questions about a person's sex life. - Unwanted nicknames related to a person's age, race or disability; - The use of obscene gestures. - The open display of pictures or objects with sexual or racial overtones, even if not directed at any particular person, e.g. magazines, calendars or pin-ups. - Spreading malicious rumours or insulting someone. - Picking on someone or setting him or her up to fail. - Making threats or comments about someone's job security without any good reason. - Ridiculing someone. - Isolation or non-cooperation at work. - Excluding someone from social activities.